mic-havock/campsite-checker/README.md

-# Campsite Reservation System
+# Kampscout

-A React-based application for managing campsite reservations with an interactive calendar interface using AG Grid.
+A modern web application for finding and managing campsite reservations, featuring an interactive calendar interface and real-time availability tracking.

+## Live Application

+Visit [kampscout.com](https://kampscout.com) to use the application.

 ## Features